academicgurus/elevenlabs-coupons/README.md

 ## 🧬 Voice Cloning & Emotional Control

-One of ElevenLabs’ most powerful features is its ability to generate **custom AI voices** from short audio samples.
+One of ElevenLabs' most powerful features is its ability to generate **custom AI voices** from short audio samples.
 Unlike many TTS platforms that offer only generic voice libraries, ElevenLabs lets you **clone your own voice** — or any voice you have permission to use — and control its **emotional tone** with precision.

 ### 🎤 Instant & Pro Voice Cloning